 In 2014 after 20+ years in the NHS she decided to go independently and work for herself.

-Josephine enjoys a wide range of things to relax, such as walking on the Purbecks, socialising and practising singing in a pupils choir of Bel canto style.
+Josephine enjoys a wide range of things to relax, such as walking on the Purbecks, socialising, theatre, music, shows and singing in a choir.

 Therapies: Art Therapy